Research within the Department

 Another cross-disciplinary project we are working on focuses on the design and implementation of a mobile lifelogging platform, which has been designed to measure the effects negative emotion has on cardiovascular health in everyday life.
 This is a collaborative project between the Department of Computer Science and the School of Natural Sciences and Psychology at Liverpool John Moores University.

 In addition to these interdisciplinary relationships, we also have long-standing national and international collaborations with companies and institutions.
-For example, we work with Thales Research and Technology (UK) Ltd, SAP in Germany and SINTEF in Norway.
+For example, we worked with Thales Research and Technology (UK) Ltd, SAP in Germany and SINTEF in Norway.

 In the future we plan to continue growing the Department’s research activity and quality by strengthening our current research collaborations, while developing new partnerships and extending our enterprise activities.
 We will also attract external funding and continue our international recruitment of outstanding researchers.